starmode-base/neon-testing/README.md

 ```

 The function identifies test branches by looking for the `integration-test: true` annotation that neon-testing automatically adds to all test branches it creates.

-## Isolate individual tests

-Tests within a single test file share the same database instance (Neon branch), so while all test files are isolated, tests within a test file are not.
-If you prefer individual tests within a test file to be isolated, [simply clean up the database in a beforeEach lifecycle](examples/neon-serverless-http-isolated.test.ts).

-This works because Vitest runs test files in parallel, but tests within each test file run one at a time.

 ## Contributing